-Behavioral responses to wealth taxation are crucial to inform policymakers about the distortions that the introduction of such a tax can bring about.
+Behavioral responses to wealth taxation are crucial to inform policymakers about the economic consequences that the introduction of such a tax can foster.
 Until now, the existing empirical evidence from countries that have or have had forms of wealth taxation has documented significant negative impacts on reported taxable wealth (or positive impacts from lowering tax rates and/or rising exemption thresholds).
-It has to be said that much of this evidence reflects either mobility effects or avoidance behavior, rather than real behavioral changes to saving and consumption patterns.
+It has to be said that much of this evidence reflects mostly mobility effects and avoidance behavior, rather than real behavioral changes to saving and consumption patterns.
 Only for the case of Norway, does Ring (2020) focus on geographical discontinuities created by valuation procedures and documents a positive overall effect of the tax on savings.

-This work adds to this growing literature by offering evidence of short-run behavioral responses to a recent municipal wealth tax reform in the northern municipality of Bø, in Norway.
-On the one hand, we provide causal evidence that wealthy individuals do respond to preferential tax regimes by moving their residence, resulting in a higher concentration of wealth in the treated municipality.
-On the other hand, the magnitude of the mobility responses is limited, indicating that preferential tax regimes in remote locations are not necessarily successful policies.
-In any case, future research on the impact of this (and similar) reform is needed, as in the next years it will become more clear whether the experiment of unilaterally lowering the wealth tax in Bø has generated more investments, and jobs; or whether it has had detrimental consequences for other municipalities (through lower tax revenues).
-Focusing on business owners, Bjørneby et al. (2023) have shown that the Norwegian wealth tax stimulates employment growth in companies closely held by taxpayers.
-Their analysis at the national level could also be tailored to a within-country reform such as the one analyzed in this research, to add more evidence to the heated debate on whether the wealth tax kills jobs.
+This work adds to the growing literature on taxing wealth by offering evidence of short-run behavioral responses to a recent municipal wealth tax reform in the northern municipality of Bø, in Norway.
+On the one hand, we provide causal evidence that wealthy individuals do respond to preferential tax regimes by moving their residence, resulting in a substantially higher concentration of wealth in the treated municipality.
+On the other hand, the overall magnitude of the mobility responses is limited, indicating that preferential tax regimes in remote locations are not necessarily successful policies.

+In the next years, it will become more clear whether the experiment of unilaterally lowering the wealth tax in Bø has generated more investments, and jobs; or whether it has simply had detrimental consequences for other municipalities (through lower tax revenues).
+Focusing on the effects for business owners, Bjørneby et al. (2023) have shown that the Norwegian wealth tax stimulates employment growth in companies closely held by taxpayers.
+Their analysis at the national level could also be tailored to within-country reforms such as the one analyzed in this research, to add more evidence to the heated debate on whether the wealth tax kills jobs.

-We conclude with a caveat: although this work has identified strong and significant mobility effects in response to the municipal wealth tax reform in Bø, we have not analyzed the full set of repercussions on the local (and national) tax system that such reform has had, and might have in the years to come.
+We conclude with a caveat: although this work has identified strong and significant mobility effects in response to the municipal wealth tax reform in Bø, we have not analyzed the full set of repercussions on the local (and national) tax system that such reform might spur in the years to come.
 In addition, potentially important effects in terms of portfolio composition might emerge, with a high degree of heterogeneity in responses when comparing more traditional households with business-owning individuals.